Building Warranties & Guarantees

 Building Act - 12 month defect period

 It is important to have agreement by all parties confirmed in writing on the project completion date.
-If any defective work arises within the twelve months immediately following completion you must advise the contractor in writing.
-The contractor is required to remedy the defect under the Building Act.
+If any defective work appears within the 12 months immediately following completion you must let the contractor know in writing.
+The contractor is then required to remedy the defect under the Building Act.

 If there is a dispute over the defect it is the contractors’ responsibility to prove they (or their product) is not at fault.